Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.md

 }
 ```

-6. Mint tokens to ensure the account has a sufficient token balance.
+__6. Mint tokens to ensure the account has a sufficient token balance.__

-7. Submit an order and view the transaction hashes(approve and submitOrder) in the browser developer console.
+__7. Submit an order and view the transaction hashes(approve and submitOrder) in the browser developer console.__

 ### END Stage 10: Create the UI Component to Submit an Order
 ---